 How does Whitman's poetry reflect his attempt to combine universal themes with individual experiences and feelings?

 How did Whitman use his experiences of the Civil War in his poetry?

-Give examples to clarify what Whitman meant by "small in theme yet has it the sweep of the universe."
+Analyze Whitman's line "small in theme yet has it the sweep of the universe."